 In God’s Word is light and strength to hold on to during the darkest and stormiest of days and nights.
 Some days require more encouragement than others.
 Some nights need the comfort of God holding you so close through His matchless words that say, “I am here for you.
 You are not alone.
 Come, find comfort and solace in Me and rest your weary soul.”

-When He says, “Do not be afraid or discouraged, for the LORD will personally go ahead of you,” (Deut.
-31:8; NLT); Father God, help us to lay down the discouragement that tries to speak against Your promise.
+When the Bible says, “And the Lord, he it is that doth go before thee; he will be with thee, he will not fail thee…” (Deut.
+31:8); Father God, help us to lay down the discouragement that tries to speak against Your promise.

 When His Word speaks, “He healeth the broken in heart, and bindeth up their wounds,” (Psalm 147:3); Father God, help us to find comfort in You and trust that you are healing this situation right now; that Your hand is still bandaging these wounds the world tries to inflict upon us.

-When Jesus declares, “Come to me, all you who are weary and burdened, and I will give you rest,” (Matthew 11:28; NIV); Father God, help us to cast these burdens and worries at Your feet and accept the peace that You want for us in our hearts.
+When Jesus declares, “Come unto me, all ye that labour and are heavy laden, and I will give you rest,” (Matthew 11:28); Father God, help us to cast these burdens and worries at Your feet and accept the peace that You want for us in our hearts.

 Like the Apostle Paul, we have to choose to believe God over what’s raging around us.
 Storms are frightening and life can be tumultuous, but Father God, help us to hold on to You, and just believe.